zzz6519003/substrate-how-to-guides/how-to-substrate/docs/02-pallet-design/lockable-currency.md

 ## Overview
 The [`LockableCurrency`][lockable-rustdocs] trait can be very useful in the context of economic systems that enforce accountability by collateralizing fungible resources.
 Substrate's [staking pallet][staking-frame] makes use of the same trait to handle locked funds in time-based increments.
+In this guide, we will make use of it in our own custom pallet.

 ## Steps